How is Zeffy free?

 1. Financial

-When for-profit businesses offer funds to sponsor a specific nonprofit event or program, it is known as financial sponsorship.
-The nonprofit organization will spotlight the business by adding its logo and brand name to event materials, such as brochures and posters, in exchange for their support.
+Financial sponsorship is when for-profit businesses offer funds to sponsor a specific nonprofit event or program.
+In exchange for their support, the nonprofit organization spotlights the business by adding its logo and brand name to event materials, such as brochures and posters.

 2. In-Kind Donation